clojurists-together/clojuriststogether.org/content/news/2023/Q3 2023 Call for Proposals. June Survey Results.md

 ---
 title: "Call for New Proposals.
 June Survey Results."
 date: 2023-06-26T08:30:00+08:00
-summary: We're accepting proposals for our next $44K funding round.
+summary: We are accepting proposals for our next $44K funding round.
 Our members speak.
 author: Kathy Davis
 draft: true
 ---